 Driving a large motorhome or other RV is not like driving your family car.
 These behemoths have special requirements that are not always obvious and require extra care in their operation.

-This article is dedicated to safe operation of motorhomes, but owners of camping trailers or fifth wheel trailers will also find some useful tips here.
+This article is dedicated to the safe operation of motorhomes, but owners of camping trailers or fifth-wheel trailers will also find some useful tips here.

-Driving even a large motorhome is not an impossible task (the back end will always follow the front end!) and with a little thought and preparation most people will have little trouble.
-The biggest problem with newcomers to the task is the little things that most people are not aware of - that they don't think of.
-After, the gas pedal makes it go and the brake pedal makes it stop, right?
+Driving even a large motorhome is not an impossible task (the back end will always follow the front end!), and with a little thought and preparation, most people will have little trouble.
+The biggest problem with newcomers to the task is the little things that most people are not aware of and don't think of.
+After all, the gas pedal makes it go, and the brake pedal makes it stop, right?
 There is a lot more to it than that, however; keep reading for some great safety tips.